brysonorth/Twitter-Stock-Sentiment-Analyzer/README.md

 # Twitter-Stock-Sentiment-Analyzer
-pulls tweets and gives a score using VADER analyzer library
+pulls tweets using tweepy and twitter api and gives a score using VADER analyzer library

+twitter API access tokens need to be applied for by each user.
+My tokens are pulled from a
+sepereate file not in the repository.